 How To Make The Best Cinnamon Squares Ever

-I love making cinnamon rolls, so today I’m sharing a new recipe called Cinnamon Squares!
+Making cinnamon rolls is one of my favorite things, so today I’m sharing a new recipe called Cinnamon Squares!
 I remember teaching a class about how to make cinnamon rolls and the class members were so surprised how much cinnamon I use.
 I use a lot, and I mean a lot.
 Let’s just say I buy at least ten containers of that yummy spice from Costco for my yearly baking.
 I own it.
 Of course, I have been known to share a jar or two with friends.
 If you can learn to make bread with the flour your body can tolerate you can survive any disaster for a very long time.
 Plus, it will save you $$$ on your grocery bill.

-I know a lot of people are on diets, and I should be on one for sure.
+Lots of people are on diets, and I should be on one for sure.
 I will admit I have a sweet tooth, but I’m trying to cut back on the bad carbs.
-I’m trying to eat healthier and exercising as well.
+I’m trying to eat healthier and exercise as well.
 But let’s be honest, who doesn’t love cinnamon rolls or cinnamon squares?
-This recipe is my roll recipe, but with a new twist, I am dying to share with you today.
-I need pictures, so bear with me, I have a lot of pictures today to walk you through how to make these.
+This recipe is my roll recipe, but with a new twist, I am dying to share it with you today.
+Pictures are my thing, so bear with me, I have a lot of pictures today to walk you through how to make these.

 I bet you can almost smell the cinnamon above, right?
 I hope you try making these, they are the best cinnamon squares ever!